bmich22/quiz-fun/README.md

 # Quiz - Fun
 Quiz - Fun is a website that utilizes JavaScript to host short quizzes on a variety of subjects.
 Currently it has one quiz about the American NFL football team, the Pittsburgh Steelers.

-## Mockups

-![screenshot](readme-images/Quiz%20Fun%20README%20Img.png)

-## UX
 The goal of Quiz - Fun is to provide users with fun, short quizzes on a variety of subjects.
 The look is simple, and it easy to navigate.
 It is easy to add new subjects, the script-data.js page can be copied and edited with a new subject and questions, and linked to index.html.

+## Mockups

+![screenshot](readme-images/Quiz%20Fun%20README%20Img.png)

 ## Color Scheme
 The color scheme for Quiz - Fun is clean and simple, a light gray background on the opening page and buttons and messages are in primary colors.
 The logo is a red question mark on a black background.